Skip to content

 Migration from GEDCOM Guide

-Guide for manually converting GEDCOM files to GENEALOGIX format.
+Guide for converting GEDCOM files to GENEALOGIX format using the automated import tool or manual conversion.

 Key Differences